Devansh-Singh-Parmar/fashion-landing/README.md

 Update: the demo form is working now.
 Update 2: I work for Zineps and have hosted at the domain myself!
 Other link can be seen at https://zineps-landing-pages.vercel.app/fashion

+Developer Instructions:

+1. Clone the repository.
+2. Run `npm install` to install dependencies.
+3. Run `npm run dev` to start the server.
+4. Make a '.env' file in the root directory and add your environment variables of Resend.